Scientists Improve Mood By Stimulating A Brain Area Above The Eyes

 Meanwhile, her own team has been able to help about 80 percent of those patients by stimulating a different area of the brain — one that happens to share many connections with the OFC.

-The latest study offers "more evidence that [DBS] is something that is real and will work for depression," says Al Fenoy, an associate professor of neurosurgery at The University of Texas Health Science Center at Houston.
+The latest study offers "more evidence that [DBS] is something that is real and will work for depression," says Al Fenoy, an associate professor of neurosurgery at the University of Texas Health Science Center at Houston.

 Fenoy is part of a team that has had success treating depression by stimulating yet another brain area that shares connections with the OFC.
 "We're all (working) along a very similar pathway," he says.
 "One of the common denominators might be this orbitofrontal area."

-Note: A previous version of this story misspelled Kristin Sellers' first name as Kristen.